BetterWayElectronics/uni-ifn643-task3/README.md

 Fun!
 Easy!

 Thought people would like to see what a masters degree subject offers and how simple patching a program can be.

+Oh and in fairness, this is NOT what you need to have a correct assignment, you have to illustrate steps and write your own psudocode.
+Sorry!